calyxir/calyx/frontends/mrxl/README.md

 Interpreter
 -----------

-To run the interpreter, do this:
+To run the compile, do this:

     poetry run mrxl <program> <indata>